-SAS statistical software will be used to perform the analysis of experiments.
+SAS statistical software will be used for computational purposes and matrix operations.
 Instructions will be given in the class.
 Data sets and SAS code will be posted in UM Learn.
 You can install a copy of the SAS University Edition in your computer for free: